skillmio/skillmio.github.io/_posts/2026-03-01-en-cosec-skillmio.md

 ---
 title: How to Use CoSec Lists to Strengthen IT Security
 date: 2026-03-01 05:05:00 +0100
-categories: [Tutorial-en]
+categories: [Tutorials-en]
-tags: [tutorial-en, cosec, blocked_domains, banned_ips]     # TAG names should always be lowercase
+tags: [tutorials-en, cosec, blocked_domains, banned_ips]     # TAG names should always be lowercase
 author: A1
 description: Learn how to use CoSec’s blocked_domains and banned_ips lists to strengthen the protection of your IT infrastructure.
 image: /assets/img/SkillmioCoSec-visual.jpeg